silky/chrisdone-homepage/posts/favourite-comedians.markdown

 ## Bill Bailey

-A British comedian, his self-described part-troll part-hippy appearance, gait and old-woodland-in-olde-England-tale-like jokes and stream-of-consciousness and geeky absurdist ramblings combined with down to earth London speech has tickled me to the point of tears.
+A English comedian, his self-described part-troll part-hippy appearance, gait and old-woodland-in-olde-England-tale-like jokes and stream-of-consciousness and geeky absurdist ramblings combined with down to earth London speech has tickled me to the point of tears.
 His musical talent is also used fantastically well.
 I tend to groan when